joker-b/botzo/_posts/2024-07-30-NowhereRide.md

 Wotancraft's Brompton bag is near-identical to their regular [7L Pilot camera bag,](https://www.wotancraft.tw/en/product/pilot-travel-camera-sling-bag-7L-blackC) with the laptop sleeve on the back replaced by a receiver for a Brompton front-bracket frame.

-The original plan was for a cycling trip, not a "photo trip," and so I carried minimal camera gear, no fancy lenses, strobes, etc. Also in the bag: my elderly but tiny [Edirol R-09 audio recorder,](https://www.roland.com/us/products/r-09/) and _no laptop._ Instead, I carried an iPad mini, a [pocket-sized bluetooth keyboard,](Fosmon Mini Bluetooth Keyboard) an [Inateck power-pass-through USB-C hub](https://www.amazon.com/Inateck-Multi-port-Gigabit-Ethernet-compatible/dp/B07C6NBZG5/ref=cm_cr_arp_d_product_top?ie=UTF8) and a little Samsung T7 SSD for backups.
-More on all the electronic bits later.
-This gear plus wallets, passport, first aid kit, [Midori A6 notebook](https://md.midori-japan.co.jp/en/products/mdnote/) and some pens left the bag lightweight with room to spare.
+The original plan was for a cycling trip, not a "photo trip," and so I carried minimal camera gear, no fancy lenses, strobes, etc. Also in the bag: my elderly but tiny [Edirol R-09 audio recorder,](https://www.roland.com/us/products/r-09/) and _no laptop._ Instead, I carried an iPad mini, a [pocket-sized bluetooth keyboard,](Fosmon Mini Bluetooth Keyboard) an [Inateck power-pass-through USB-C hub](https://www.amazon.com/Inateck-Multi-port-Gigabit-Ethernet-compatible/dp/B07C6NBZG5/ref=cm_cr_arp_d_product_top?ie=UTF8) and a little Samsung T7 SSD for backups (more on all the electronic bits later, and the bottom of the post).
+This gear plus wallets, passport, first aid kit, [Midori A6 notebook](https://md.midori-japan.co.jp/en/products/mdnote/) and some pens still left the bag lightweight with room to spare.

-I did "modify" the bag in one respect: it comes with two detachable pouches, a drawstring lens/bottle pouch and a rectangular zip.
-Swapping the drawstring pouch for another zipper pouch (I already had one) was more useful since the bag already has a built-in [water-bottle](https://shop.zojirushi.com/products/smkhe)-friendly side pouch.
+I did "modify" the bag in one respect: it comes with two detachable pouches: a drawstring lens/bottle pouch and a rectangular zip.
+Swapping the drawstring pouch for another matching zipper pouch (I already had one) was more useful since the main bag already has a built-in [water-bottle](https://shop.zojirushi.com/products/smkhe)-friendly side pouch.

 Wotancraft's add-on Molle-based pouches can be [detached and used as a bag on their own](https://www.wotancraft.tw/en/product/molle-accessory-pouch-black-canvas) - I brought one extra strap for this purpose.
 Instead of toting around the large camera bag, I could carry the camera "in the open" on its own strap (wrapped snugly around my wrist), and  the small pouch could hold wallet, extra lens, recorder, batteries, pen and notebook.
 All discreetly tucked across my shoulder and under my jacket.